individuwill/band_in_box_player/README.md

 An example song description has been included in the song_description folder.
 This song contains 4 different voices.

 The make_tracks.py file is currently configured to process each voice of the song and output 4 separate tracks, one for each voice.
 It's default is not to play the song while creating it.

+### TODOs
++ make the fade function more readable
++ refactor output code so that pyaudio can be an optional dependency

+### Future Features
++ add rests in as an option for the notes
++ add auto tuning of the notes
++ add option to combine and mix multiple output tracks